zehdari/TeamGame/Documentation/Roles.md

 - Easy collision, just on the floor
 - Physics?
 For gravity and such
 - States for different movements?
+- Need to be able to shoot out pea
 - Items
 - We need health